-This boasts that it’s the oldest coffee shop in Paris, despite that it did close for 50 years in the late 1800s but opened back up in the 1920s.
+This boasts that it’s the oldest coffee shop in Paris, despite the that it close for 50 years in the late 1800s but opened back up in the 1920s.

 It originally dates all the way back to 1686!
 Nowadays, it’s technically a brasserie.

-The best time to come here is the springtime, since it’s named after the Roman goddess for Spring and flowers.
+The best time to come here is springtime since it’s named after the Roman goddess for Spring and flowers.